Kelly Franklin is the Executive Director of the Jefferson Day Report Center.

-Kelly brings a lifelong dedication to the criminal justice field and has extensive knowledge of both the legal and treatment sides.
-She was the former Regional Director for Parole & Probation with the WV Division of Corrections and Rehabilitation for many years.
-Kelly served as a collaborator for research and writing regarding corrections, leadership, oversight, and organization of the offender sanctioning process in the State of West Virginia.
-Kelly’s prior service includes acting as a victim rights representative, training coordinator, and legal assistant with the Department of Defense- US Army Corp of Engineers Middle East District’s, Office of Counsel.
-She has extensive experience domestically and internationally.
+Kelly brings a lifelong dedication to the criminal justice field and has extensive knowledge of legal and treatment processes in the state.
+Kelly is the former Regional Director for Parole & Probation in West Virginia.
+She previously served as a collaborator for the research and writing regarding corrections, leadership, oversight, and organization of the offender sanctioning process in West Virginia.
+Kelly’s previous experience includes acting as a victim rights representative, training coordinator, and legal assistant with the Department of Defense, US Army Corp of Engineers Middle East District’s Office of Counsel.
+She has extensive experience domestically and internationally, which has excelled her current profession.

 She is a graduate of Shepherd University and an honor’s graduate of American Public University with a Master’s Degree in Criminal Justice.
 Kelly is a Doctoral candidate at Liberty University in the Behavioral Science program with an emphasis in Community Care and Counseling Program, focusing on trauma.

 Jennifer Lyons is a social worker and a Recovery Coach Professional.
 Jennifer attended Shepherd University for her Bachelor of Social Work.
 She earned her Recovery Coach Professional Certification through Greater Recovery and Community Empowerment (GRaCE).
 Jennifer has worked in various areas of corrections, as well as, non-profit organizations for over 15 years.
 Jennifer’s role at JDRC is our WV DMV DUI Safety and Treatment Coordinator.
 Jennifer oversees the DUI program at our location, as well as, multiple other day reports and private practice locations throughout the state.

 Amanda Bowers joined JDRC in August 2020, as a case manager.
 Amanda attended Shepherd University for her Bachelor of Sociology degree with a concentration in Criminal Justice.
 Amanda has worked in the criminal justice field for over 10 years in various capacities.

 Tho'Mas Green has held previous positions supporting those seeking recovery that included Group Facilitator, Addiction Counselor, and Residential Assistant.
 Tho’Mas is our Peer Support Specialist, and through his lived experience with over 26 years in recovery, he provides support and hope to his peers that recovery is possible.
 Tho’Mas earned his Bachelor of Arts Degree from the University of Baltimore in Human Service Administration.